Decentralized-ID/decentralized-id.github.io/contributing.md

-Seeking:

-* ideas about organizing the "Assorted" section
-* any historical stuff.
-* also, more recent stuff that I don't know about\haven't listed yet
-* All of the Links!

-Come on, I know you have some bookmarks folder full of awesome sauce! **Don't** hold out on me!
-I would be happy to sort through them if you don't want to do all that... i do :D

-* To connect with other crypto research enthusiasts, and freelancers.
-* IDK You tell ME what kind of contributions I'm looking for :D
+I'm not going to make contributing guidelines until there is more participation.

+The decentralized-id [README](https://github.com/infominer33/awesome-decentralized-id/) is getting close to polished as far as I'm concerned, while there is still plenty of work to do on the Sovrin-Indy [README](https://github.com/infominer33/awesome-decentralized-id/blob/master/awesome-sovrin/).

-Always interested to connect with others who spend more time studying the tech than the price of assets (although I'll be doing some of that too).
-Creating these collections is very useful for me as a writer, since I never know how deeply someone will want me to write on a subject.
-I've thought from the beginning that other freelance writers would find value in the [Crypto-library](https://github.com/infominer33/Crypto-library).
+Always interested to connect with other crypto-nerds, writers, and mostly I just hang out with developers.
+These lists serve as a great tool for writing and I've thought from the beginning that other freelance writers would find value in the [Crypto-library](https://github.com/infominer33/Crypto-library).